NeilSeligmann/G14Manager/README.md

 You can open the Web UI by pressing the ROG Key only once (by default), or by going to [http://localhost:34453/](http://localhost:34453/).

-From there you can change any setting you want easily.
+From there you can easily change any setting you want.

 ## Bug Report